Skip to main content

 Add enforcement notice to your robots.txt:

-# Violations are logged with timestamps, IP addresses, and user-agents.
+# Requests are logged with timestamps, IPs, and user-agents.

 User-agent: ChatGPT-User